Perenjori, Western Australia: Tourism

 Perenjori is on the Wildflower Way—a tourist drive that runs from Dalwallinu to Geraldton.
 Late August to October is the wildflower season and, depending upon the season, the countryside may be alive with flowers including orchids, carpets of white, pink and yellow everlastings and the unique wreath leschenaultia.

 Transport

-In 2008, WestNet was building a loading point for iron ore traffic.
+In 2010, WestNet was building a loading point for iron ore traffic.
 Iron ore was hauled by road 85 km from Mount Gibson, loaded onto railway wagons for haulage 239 km to Geraldton where ships of up to 60,000 DWT are loaded.
-In 2011 the loader was expected to be completed.
+The loader was completed in December 2011.